kwhite2/git/lessons.md

 ## Evaluation

 Which best describes what you're doing when you use the command `git push`?
-- you telling Git to take a snapshot of changes made to a file.*
+- you telling Git to take a snapshot of changes made to a file.
 - you telling Git which files with changes you want it to pay attention to.
 - you telling git to pay attention to a folder storing files you want to make changes to.
 - you are copying the updated files with the changes to the repository on GitHub*
-- the second part of a two-step process.*

 How does the process of _pushing_ differ from the processes of _staging_ and _committing_ discussed in the previous lesson?
 - There is no fundamental difference between these processes.
 - Staging and Committing set up the files whereas pushing is the act of taking the snapshot.
 - Staging and committing the files is to communicate with GitHub on the Internet, pushing the changes happens on your local machine.
-- Staging and committing the files happens on your local machine, pushing the changes is to communicate with GitHub on the Internet.
+- Staging and committing the files happens on your local machine, pushing the changes is to communicate with GitHub on the Internet.*

 What happens if you use `git push` without staging and committing files?
 - Git won't know what files you want to take a snapshot of.*